 Discover the many benefits of holistic dentistry.

 Holistic medicine has been in practice for centuries—and for a good reason.
 Holistic medicine considers your whole person, inclusive of your body, mind, spirit, and emotions.
-By looking at the whole you, holistic practitioners aspire to provide you with optimal health and wellness.
+Holistic practitioners aspire to provide services that enhance optimal health and wellness.
 And it is no different when it comes to holistic dentistry.
-Holistic dentistry goes beyond guiding you to obtain a healthy and beautiful smile.
+Holistic dentistry goes beyond guiding you towards a beautiful smile.

 Though your smile is vital, perhaps more important is that you have a healthy mouth.
 When tooth decay, gum disease, and other oral maladies occur, they can have a detrimental impact on your entire body.
 While all of this makes sense, it is only natural for you to have some questions about holistic dentistry.
 We’ve taken a stab at answering your most common ones.